 Term for meaningful / similar, but phonetically different words or terms.
 For example, "Weinhauer, winemaker and winegrower "Or" broom, Buschenschank, Hedge industry, Winery and ostrich economics "or" Böttcher and cooper "Or" Keltern and Press "Or" vinification, vinification, winemaking and winemaking - but also Keltern ".
 However, words with exactly the same meaning are rare, and there is often a meaning or value difference.
 For example "head and head" or "home and flat" or "vine and grape".
-Especially with very old, widespread varieties in extreme cases there are 30, 40, 50 and more local and regional synonyms for a single variety and its varieties.
-Often these are grape variety groups, among which varieties (almost identical Clones or mutants ), but also similar, closely related, but genotypically distinct varieties are summarized.
+Especially with very old, widespread varieties in extreme cases there are 30, 40, 50 and more local and regional synonyms for a single species and theirs game types, Often these are grape variety groups, among which varieties (almost identical Clones or mutants ), but also similar, closely related, but genotypically distinct varieties are summarized.
 Significant examples are Lambrusco.
 Malvasia. muscatel.
 Pinot.
 Refosco.
 Trebbiano and Vernaccia (each with a list).

 The multiple allocation of names is partly due to the fact that many varieties were previously called Mixed set stood together in vineyards. examples are Elbling.
 Gouais blanc and Orleans, This often resulted in confusion and misnomerations.
 Other inaccuracies and multiple use of names for different varieties are also due to poor records.
 In the 19th century, the authors have tried again and again to associate their local varieties with the varieties in the international literature, which often happened without direct knowledge of foreign varieties.
 For example, French varieties have simply been assigned to similar varieties in Austria because they were thought to be identical.

 Later, it turned out to be different varieties and the synonymous assignment is based on an original misnomer (pseudonym).
 So synonyms can only be clues, and you also need variety descriptions, picture boards and vine plants to be able to check the correct assignment to a variety.
-At many Viticulture institutes worldwide today is using molecular geneticsDNA analysis tries to clarify the many unanswered questions, but what about living material needed.
+At many Viticulture institutes worldwide today is using molecular geneticsDNA analysis tries to clarify the many unanswered questions, but what is needed is living material for harvesting.
 However, this is often misnamed and does not always represent the variety whose name it bears.